 Place of birth: South Carolina

-Their main contribution(s) to science and the world: Ernest is best known for his pioneering work in developing certain techniques in a number of areas of physiology.
-These included advancements in fertilization, experimental parthenogenesis, cell division, hydration, diversion, dehydration of cells and UV carcinogenic radiation effects on cells.
+Just is best known for his pioneering work in developing certain techniques in a number of areas of physiology.
+These included advancements in fertilization, experimental parthenogenesis, cell division, hydration, diversion, dehydration of cells, and UV carcinogenic radiation effects on cells.

 Place of birth: Waco, Texas

-The dispute was resolved when the International Union of Pure and Applied Chemistry (UPAC) accepted both claims and ruled over the current naming of both elements.
+The dispute was resolved when the International Union of Pure and Applied Chemistry (UPAC) accepted both claims and ruled on the current naming of both elements.